combient/gcs-static-website-terraform/README.md

 ## Preconditions

+- You have control over a domain and can edit its DNS-information.
 - You have the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk) installed.
 - You are authenticated to a GCP project and have sufficient privileges assigned to create these resources.